RegMix: Data Mixing Augmentation for Regression: Limitations of Mixup in Regression

 \section{Limitations of Mixup in Regression}

-We explain why Mixup in classification has limitations in a regression setting.
-In most cases, the labels in classification are one-hot encoded where many examples may have the same label.
-The original version of Mixup\,\citep{DBLP:conf/iclr/ZhangCDL18} is to take a linear interpolation between any pair of examples $\mathrm{x}_i$ and $\mathrm{x}_j$ with the labels $\mathrm{y}_i$ and $\mathrm{y}_j$ to produce the new example $\lambda \mathrm{x}_i + (1 - \lambda) \mathrm{x}_j$ with the label $\lambda \mathrm{y}_i + (1 - \lambda) \mathrm{y}_j$ where $\lambda \sim Beta(\alpha, \alpha)$.
-According to \citet{DBLP:conf/iclr/ZhangCDL18}, mixing all examples outperforms Empirical Risk Minimization on many classification datasets.
-This strategy works well for classification where the goal is to figure out whether an example belongs to a certain class more than others.
-There is no notion of distance among the classes, so mixing examples incorrectly cannot lead to ``larger'' misclassifications than others either.
-Hence, there is more benefit in mixing examples regardless of their labels than trying to be more selective in which examples to mix.
+In this section, we explain why Mixup in classification has limitations in a regression setting in more detail.
+The original version of Mixup\,\citep{DBLP:conf/iclr/ZhangCDL18} is to take a linear interpolation between any pair of examples $x_i$ and $x_j$ with the labels $y_i$ and $y_j$ to produce the new example $\lambda x_i + (1 - \lambda) x_j$ with the label $\lambda y_i + (1 - \lambda) y_j$ where $\lambda \sim Beta(\alpha, \alpha)$.
+According to \citet{DBLP:conf/iclr/ZhangCDL18}, mixing all examples outperforms Empirical Risk Minimization on many classification datasets since the mixed examples have a regularization effect that prevents overfitting.
+On the other hand, mixing examples may cause manifold intrusion \,\citep{DBLP:conf/aaai/GuoMZ19} where the mixed label is in the wrong label manifold and thus confuses the model.